Kristine Andersen: Club career

 Kristine Andersen started playing handball at Sindal before moving to Ikast fS.
 Here she played most of her career, with the exception of a single season at the German club Bayer 04 Leverkusen.

 For many years Kristine Andersen was the first choice playmaker for Ikast fS.
 Here she won the Danish league, the EHF Cup and the EHF Cup Winners' Cup.
 In the 1993-94 edition of the Danish Handball Cup she was named the MVP.
 Despite that she and Ikast FS lost the final to Viborg HK.

 She officially retired in June 2005 to focus on her civil career as a sales coordinator, partly because she and the club could not agree on salary terms.
 But returned to Ikast-Bording the following autumn during an injury crisis at the club.
-In September 2006 she returned to professional handball when she signed a one-season contract with the Danish club SK Aarhus.
+In September 2006 she returned to professional handball when she signed a one-season contract with the Danish club SK Aarhus, and after that ran out, she retired.